NodeBE4/opinion/_posts/2022-01-31-EnclavedMicrostate.md

 Apologies, but we have removed your response.
 While we appreciate your efforts here, we require that sources used in [an answer demonstrate a level of quality which reflects the current, academic understanding of a topic](https://www.reddit.com/r/AskHistorians/comments/f7ffl8/rules_roundtable_ii_the_four_questions_what_does/).
 While not *always* true, sources such as pop histories, glossy magazine articles, or personal blogs can often be quite problematic in the way that they simplify a topic, and [in using them we would expect the source engagement to be able to reflect their limitations, and be able to contextualize them with more academic sources as well](https://www.reddit.com/r/AskHistorians/comments/fj1ieh/rules_roundtable_v_sources_what_is_required/).
 Before contributing again, please take the time to better familiarize yourself with [the rules](http://www.reddit.com/r/AskHistorians/wiki/rules#wiki_write_an_in-depth_answer), as well as our expectations for an answer such as featured on [Twitter](http://www.twitter.com/askhistorians) or in the [Sunday Digest](http://www.reddit.com/r/AskHistorians/search?q=title%3A%22Sunday+Digest%22&restrict_sr=on&sort=new&t=all).

+----- __111.2__ -----2022-02-04 10:36:35+08:00:

+Yu Hua is a novelist, not a historian.
+His work is widely lauded as a cultural artefact, not a work of history.
+Memoirs are useful *primary* sources, but you need to be citing some actual historiographical material as the *basis* of your answer.